dithyramb [dith–uh-ram] noun: any wildly enthusiastic speech or writing

 Have you ever had something you were really excited about, and the more you talked about it, the more excited you got?
 That’s how I feel about making things.
 I’m not crazy-excited about everything in life, but when I make or discover something awesome…well…I want to tell EVERYONE about it!
 This blog is the perfect outlet for all that enthusiasm.

 About Pattern and Branch

-Pattern and Branch is a blog dedicated to exploration and curiosity, trying new things, and finding new ideas, largely through making things.
-Much of that making at present is focused on sewing and photography, but I’m not ruling anything out.
+Pattern and Branch is a blog currently focused on sewing and photography, but I’m not ruling anything out.

-Besides all of this, I live in New England, am married with two children, and am a Christian.
+In addition to all of this, I live in New England, am married with two children, and am a Christian.
 I don’t have a home town, but grew up moving from place to place, courtesy of the U.S. Navy.
-I love fabric shopping, pizza, and checking out antiques.
+I love fabric shopping, pizza, photography, foraging, and checking out antiques.
 Sometimes I get a little geeky (read “REALLY excited”) about the things I’m interested in.
 I hope to share some of those things with you, so we can geek out together!